-Acts of Kindness from Your Armchair is an exploration of how the 'housebound' (infirm, home workers, carers and so on) can make a meaningful contribution to the world through simple acts of kindness, all easily done from home.
+Acts of Kindness from Your Armchair is an exploration of how we can make a meaningful contribution to the world through simple acts of kindness, all easily done from home.
 The book acts as a practical guide to the ways in which thoughts, words and acts of kindness, both inward and towards the wider world, can create real change.
 It leads us on a journey from compassionate self-analysis and meditation; kindness towards others both in person and online; kindness towards the animal kingdom and finally caring for the planet - one little step after another!

 REVIEWS & ENDORSEMENTS